Oral microbiome dysbiosis among cigarette smokers and smokeless tobacco users compared to non-users/Experiment 3

 - Group 1 definition Diagnostic criteria applied to define the specific condition / phenotype represented in the case (exposed) group

-- Users who had used tobacco at least once per week for the previous whole year.
+- Participants in this group had used tobacco at least once per week for the previous year.

 - Group 0 sample size Number of subjects in the control (unexposed) group